Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 🚀 Setup
 1️⃣ Deploy the Cloudflare Worker

-Go to your Cloudflare Dashboard → Workers & Pages → Create Application → Worker .
+Go to your Cloudflare Dashboard → Workers & Pages → Create Application → Worker.

 Create a new Worker named something like icloud-zoho-sync.